Reputational Bargaining and Inefficient Technology Adoption: Introduction

-We augment the reputational bargaining model of Abreu and Gul (2000) with \textit{a technology adoption stage} before the \textit{bargaining stage}.
+We augment the reputational bargaining model of Abreu and Gul (2000) with a technology adoption stage \textit{before} the bargaining stage.
 A buyer and a seller bargain over the price of an object.
 The buyer's value is commonly known.
-The seller's production cost depends on his choice of production technology \textit{before} the bargaining stage, which is his private information.
+The seller's production cost is his private information, which depends on his choice of production technology at the adoption stage \textit{before} bargaining starts.
 In our baseline model, the seller either uses a \textit{default technology}, or adopts a \textit{new technology} that has a lower production cost compared to the default one but requires a positive adoption cost.

-In the bargaining stage, the buyer offers a price.
-The seller either accepts the buyer's offer, or demands a higher price after which players engage in a continuous-time war-of-attrition.\footnote{The uninformed player making the offer first is standard in the reputational bargaining literature which is also assumed in Abreu, Pearce and Stacchetti (2015) and Fanning (2023)'s contemporary work.
-If the informed player makes their offer first, then their signaling incentives lead to multiple equilibria, which we leave for future research.} With positive probability, each player is one of \textit{a rich set of commitment types} who makes an exogenous offer and never concedes.
+In the bargaining stage, the buyer offers a price.\footnote{The uninformed player making the offer first is a standard assumption in the reputational bargaining literature which is also assumed in Abreu, Pearce and Stacchetti (2015) and Fanning (2024).
+If the informed player makes the first offer, then their signaling incentives make the game intractable to analyze, which we leave for future research.} The seller either accepts the buyer's offer, or demands a higher price after which players engage in a continuous-time war-of-attrition.
+With positive probability, each player is one of \textit{a rich set of commitment types} who offers an exogenous price and never concedes.
 With complementary probability, they are rational and decide what to offer and when to concede in order to maximize their discounted payoff.
-In consistent with the reputational bargaining literature pioneered by Kambe (1999) and Abreu and Gul (2000), we focus on the limiting case where the probability of commitment types goes to zero.

 Theorem \ref{Theorem1} characterizes equilibria of a reputational bargaining game where the distribution of the seller's production cost is \textit{exogenous}.
-It shows that inefficient delays arise in equilibrium \textit{if and only if} (i) the difference between the two production costs is large enough, and (ii) the seller has a low production cost with probability above some cutoff.
-Our inefficient bargaining result stands in contrast to the results in Kambe (1999), Abreu and Gul (2000), and Abreu, Pearce and Stacchetti (2015), which show that bargaining is efficient when players have no private information about their preferences, or when players only have private information about their discount rates.
+It shows that, fixing the distribution over costs and as the probability of commitment types vanishes, inefficient delays arise in equilibrium \textit{if and only if} (i) the difference between the two production costs is large enough, and (ii) the seller has a low production cost with probability above some cutoff.
+Our inefficient bargaining result stands in contrast to the results in Kambe (1999), Abreu and Gul (2000), and Abreu, Pearce and Stacchetti (2015, or APS), which show that bargaining is efficient when players have no private information about their payoffs, or when they only have private information about their discount rate.